Can my membership be used on more than one computer?

 What are Red Apple Points and how are they used?

 Red Apple Points are reward points earned by the child user when playing the practice activities in the Lessons.
-They accumulate throughout a Unit (5 Lessons plus Review= 1 Unit), and then are used for a final reward game at the end of each Unit called Ant Invaders.
+They accumulate throughout a Unit (5 Lessons plus Review= 1 Unit), and then are used for a final non-educational reward game at the end of each Unit.

 Why is there a reward game at the end of every unit?

-The reward game, Ant Invaders, is a method of positive reinforcement for children when playing the activities.
-It is a strategy defense game where the object is to stop ants from getting snacks by placing different traps along the path.
-The Red Apple Points they earned in the activities throughout the unit are used to purchase the traps, so the better a child does in the activities, the more points a child has, and the more traps the child can buy to increase his/her chances of eliminating all of the ants.
+The reward game is a method of positive reinforcement for children when playing the activities.
+The Red Apple Points earned in the activities throughout the unit are used, so the better a child does in the activities, the more points a child has, the better the game play.
 The game is only available to play once in a unit, immediately after each unit review.

 Are there more lessons available?